 If your brand handles sensitive information, assess the level of trust your customers feel for your brand.
 Ask questions like:

 Brand esteem or goodwill is customers’ respect for and attraction to a particular brand.
-It shouldn’t be confused with brand awareness or familiarity, which is the level of recognition of a brand.
-While a brand may be well known (a good thing), it may not in fact be well regarded (not a good thing).
-Brand esteem is about the favourable sentiment towards a brand.
+It’s not to be confused with brand awareness or familiarity, which is the level of recognition of a brand.
+While a brand might be well known (a good thing), it may not in fact be well regarded (not a good thing).
+Brand esteem is about the favorable sentiment toward a brand.